 You might wonder which hosting plan to go for.

-The easiest way is to just sign-up a shared hosting which cost less than RM350/year to be your starting point.
+The easiest way is to just sign-up for shared hosting which costs less than RM350/year to be your starting point.
 You can always upgrade later when you feel your website is sluggish or when you run out of resources.